30-Day Money Back Guarantee

 Delivery System Survival through stomach acid Delayed-release capsules for targeted delivery

-Clean Formulation Supports sensitive digestion during treatment No fillers, binders, or unnecessary additives
+Clean Formulation Supports sensitive digestion during antibiotic use No fillers, binders, or unnecessary additives

 Potency Adequate CFU count for effectiveness Multi-billion CFU from multiple beneficial strains